gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 <center><img src="/assets/peeling-an-onion/system.png" style="zoom: 33%;" /></center>

-It will inevitably become a hierarchical system composed of collaborators that form the sub- and sub-subsystems.
+It will inevitably become a hierarchical system composed of collaborators that form the sub- and sub-sub systems.
 Each of those will solve yet another problem, and together they will form our thing.
 The outer layers will be more concerned with infrastructure and coordination, whereas the inner parts will be concerned with the business logic, the domain.

 ## Outside vs Inside

-When we design the thing we can start at either sides, the outside or the inside.
+When we design the thing we can start on either side, the outside or the inside.

 <center><img src="/assets/peeling-an-onion/outside-inside.png" style="zoom:33%;" /></center>